Feyerabend/bb/workbook/projects/ch02/fm/FM.md

+## Project

-*Project: Enhance this interpreter, transforming it into a "functional machine" inspired by Lisp, and experiment with various samples to explore its capabilities further.*
+*Enhance this interpreter, transforming it into a "functional machine" inspired by Lisp, and experiment with various samples to explore its capabilities further.*

 *Prerequisites: A basic understanding of functional programming concepts.*

 ### Overview